lhmr0/jscrud/README.md

 # jscrud
-simple crud in js just for testing in heroku index.php just for heroku deploy https://jscrud.herokuapp.com/
+simple crud in js just for testing in heroku

+,index.php just for heroku deploy https://jscrud.herokuapp.com/